Quantum-Accelerators/quacc/docs/user/settings.md

 ### Using a YAML File

 The easiest way is to create a custom YAML file with custom settings.
-For instance, it might look something like the following if you wanted to modify the `SCRATCH_DIR` and `GZIP_FILES` settings.
+For instance, it might look something like the following if you wanted to modify the `SCRATCH_DIR`, `GZIP_FILES`, and `CREATE_UNIQUE_WORKDIR` settings.

 ```yaml title="quacc.yaml"
 SCRATCH_DIR: /tmp # (1)!